tholok97/imt2291-project2/backend/docs/api/playlist/removeMaintainer.md

-#addMaintainer
+#removeMaintainer

-Add a new maintainer to playlist.
+Remove a maintainer from playlist.

-Call by going to "api/playlist/addMaintainer.php".
+Call by going to "api/playlist/removeMaintainer.php".

-You need to be signed in with correct user.

 ##POST-method:

 ###JSON-variables:
 {
-    "uid": The user id of the user to add.
+    "uid": The user id of user to remove.
     "pid": The playlist id.
 }